 Get Your Loved One Sober program is a 6 week class, utilizing Community Reinforcement and Family Training principles.
 This program provides spouses and family members the guidance and tools needed to promote awareness of how an individual with a substance use disorder and his or her loved one interact, and to change unhealthy patterns to achieve healthier and happier results.
 The program is free, yet facilitators suggest participants purchase the book "Get Your Loved One Sober" prior to class starting.
 Books can be purchased at Coulee Council.
 Click on the document above to print the flyer for the next class.
 Contact Coulee Council at 608-784-4177 for more information and dates of the next class

-After the six week class participants are provided the opportunity to participate in the "Restoring the Sanity" Support Program.
+After the six week Get Your Loved One Sober class, participants are provided the opportunity to participate in the Healing Offers Personal Empowerment (H.O.P.E.) support group.
 This post-Get Your Loved One Sober support group offers hope and problem-solving techniques through specifically designed activities.
 The goal is to encourage participants to open up in a safe environment about current and on-going struggles.
-(Prior attendance at the Get Your Loved One Sober Class is not required to participate in the Restoring the Sanity Support Program.
+(Prior attendance at the Get Your Loved One Sober Class is not required to participate in the HOPE Support Group.
 This support group is open to anyone who could benefit from the support.)
-Click on the document above to print the flyer for the support group.
-This support group is held every Wednesday from 5:30-7 at Coulee Council, anyone is welcome.
+Click on the document below to print the flyer for the support group.
+This support group is held every Wednesday from 5:30-7 at the Coulee Recovery Center, anyone is welcome.

 Al-Anon’s purpose is to help families and friends of alcoholics recover from the effects of living with the problem drinking of a relative or friend.
 Similarly, Alateen is our recovery program for young people.
 Alateen groups are sponsored by Al-Anon members.
 Our program of recovery is adapted from Alcoholics Anonymous and is based upon the Twelve Steps, Twelve Traditions, and Twelve Concepts of Service.
 The only requirement for membership is that there be a problem of alcoholism in a relative or friend.
 Al-Anon/Alateen is not affiliated with any other organization or outside entity.